denten-books/plain-text/main.md

 so-called "idealists," ideas provide us with lasting universal "templates" for the contingent and always changing material world.[^ln11-descartes]

-Hegel gives us the paradigmatic formulation of the distinction between form and content in his *Lectures on Aesthetics*.
-According to his system, classical art strives to reach a sort of an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
+It is Hegel who gives perhaps the paradigmatic expression to the dichotomy in the literature on aesthetics.
+In his *Lectures on Aesthetics*, classical art strives to reach a sort of an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
 Whole books have been written on Hegel's rather technical and sometimes